 Annuities are provided by insurance companies.
 There are different types of annuity available and each has a number of different options that you can select.

 Some annuities may be more suitable than others for your particular circumstances.
-You may want to consider talking to an independent financial adviser to help you choose the most suitable annuity.
+You may want to consider talking to a regulated financial adviser to help you choose the most suitable annuity.

 How much you receive from an annuity